Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/design-tokens.md

 ```

 **Implied defaults**
 We do not enforce a 'default' keyword for default values.
-For example the correct token to apply the default text color is `$color-text` rather than `$color-text-default`
+For example the correct token to apply the default text colour is `$color-text` rather than `$color-text-default`

 Following our naming convention ensures that each token is clearly defined and easily understandable.